Wordir02/Wordir02/README.md

-- 👋 Hi, I’m @Wordir02
+- 👋 Hi, I’m @Wordir02.
-- 👀 I’m interested in Programming and Cybersecurity Red-Teamming
+- 👀 I’m interested in Programming and Cybersecurity Red-Teaming.
-- 🌱 I’m currently learning at ITS umbria academy, a specialization course for Cybersecurity, in particular Blue-Teaming
+- 🌱 I’m currently learning at ITS umbria academy, a specialization course for Cybersecurity, in particular Blue-Teaming.
-- 💻 I want to become a fullstack developer
+- 💻 I want to become a fullstack developer.
-- 😊 At the moment all my repos are private , in future they will public
+- 😊 At the moment all my repos are private , in future they will public.
 - 📫 If you want to reach me, my main email is on the profile.

 <!---